Frank Lloyd Wright - A film by Ken Burns and Lynn Novick (1998)

 In the latest video from the youtube channel #donotsettle, architects Wahyu Pratomo and Kris Provoost explore OMA’s

 from 1953 – its ambiguous mass tries to mediate between the existing buildings

+Right from the 2001 international competition for a natural history museum in Lyon, the museum was envisioned as a “medium for the transfer of knowledge” and not as a showroom for products.
+The building ground of the museum is located on a peninsula that was artificially extended 100 years ago and situated in the confluence of the Rhône and Saône rivers.
 In order to build a museum of knowledge, a complex new form had to be developed as an iconic gateway.
 A building that truly stands out can only come into being through shapes resulting from new geometries.
 It was important to the concept that the flow of visitors arriving from the city to the Pointe du Confluent should not be impeded by a building. here more and here

 Curator of the Museum Yuko Hasegawa wisely involved in the curatorial project Japanese architects Kazuyo Sejima and Ryue Nishizawa from SANAA, whose organic curves and spatial dynamism have been influenced by the Brazilian architect.